Donor Profile

 • Title II: Administration of Foreign Assistance provides operational funds for USAID.

 • Title III: Bilateral Economic Assistance covers much of the US’ foreign assistance and development activities, accounting for just under half of the entire SFOPS.
 The largest share goes to global health.
 Programs funded under Title III are jointly managed by the State Department and USAID.
-Most funding is channeled through the ‘Development Assistance’ envelope, which is broadly intended to foster economic progress and social stability in partner countries, and the ESF, which aims to provide assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.
+Most funding is channeled through the ‘Development Assistance’ envelope, which is broadly intended to foster economic progress and social stability in partner countries, and the ESF, which provides assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.

 This table excludes emergency funding.
-FY2022 IAB spending was US$87.3 billion total, including emergency funding.

 How does the US determine its ODA budget?